 Figure on doors of the Greenhut and John W. Gates mausoleums, possibly at Woodlawn Cemetery in the Bronx.
 In April 2008, I was contacted by a woman who said a member of her family, a model who was known as Alberta Ludbrook, was used as the model for the figure on the Gates tomb.
 Venus: Yes; Queen: No; Wikipedia: Yes.

 Figure in the Women’s Health Protective Association fountain, Riverside Drive and 116th, by Bruno Lewis Zimm.
 This also is a bas relief.
 Venus: No; Queen: Yes; Wikipedia: No.

-Audrey Munson was born June 8, 1891, in Mexico, N.Y.
+Audrey Munson was born June 8, 1891, in Rochester, N.Y.
 She was apparently discovered by a photographer walking on a New York street.
 She soon became a sought-after model, was a widely published writer of columns and essays and eventually starred in four silent motion pictures.
 Her film career waned, and her modeling career was reportedly torpedoed by a spurned lover.
 Munson eventually tried to commit suicide.
 She spent the final 65 years of her life in a mental institution, and died Feb.
 20, 1996.